LabeliaLabs/distributed-learning-contributivity/README.md

 Percentages of the original dataset each partner receives to mock a collaborative ML scenario where each partner provides data for the ML training.
 Example: `amounts_per_partner: [0.3, 0.3, 0.1, 0.3]`

-`samples_split_option`: `random` or `stratified`
+`samples_split_option`: `[random (default) or stratified]`
-How the original dataset data samples are split among partners:
+How the original dataset data samples are split among partners.
+Each partner receives data depending on the split option configured for him:

-- `random`: the dataset is shuffled and the split is done randomly, ensuring a homogeneous data distribution among partners
+- `random`: the dataset is shuffled and the partner receives data samples selected randomly
-- `stratified`: the dataset is stratified per labels, so that partners have datasets covering different regions of space
+- `stratified`: the dataset is stratified per labels and the partner receives certain classes only

+Example: `[random, stratified, stratified, random]`

 `corrupted_partners`: `[not_corrupted (default), shuffled or corrupted]`
 Enables to artificially corrupt the data of one or several partners: